Covid and Lyme Blog

 Frequently Asked Questions

-Can Long COVID be mistaken for Lyme disease?
+Can someone have both Long COVID and Lyme disease?

-We need more research to ensure individuals with persistent tick-borne infections are not dismissed as having Long COVID alone.
-Both conditions deserve thorough evaluation and individualized care.
+We need more research to ensure that patients with persistent Lyme disease symptoms are not automatically dismissed as having Long COVID alone.

 Dr. Daniel Cameron, MD, MPH